ropes-workshops/ropes-workshops.github.io/ropes22.md

 ## Theme & Goals

 Software studies, and the field of software engineering research, benefit from the use of high numbers of quality participants.
 However, participant recruitment is challenging.
-Recruiting people from open source projects often involves ethical hurdles like privacy protection (Gold2020), or participant fatigue from being over-researched](https://speakerdeck.com/gousiosg/the-number-issue32-incident).
-Using students can be helpful, but also suffers from generalizability to the wider software developer population (Feldt et al. 2018).
+Recruiting people from open source projects often involves ethical hurdles like privacy protection [^Gold2020], or participant [fatigue from being over-researched](https://speakerdeck.com/gousiosg/the-number-issue32-incident).
+Using students can be helpful, but also suffers from generalizability to the wider software developer population [^Feldt].
 On top of this, challenges due to pandemic-related health measures have made in-person studies even more difficult to conduct.
-Finally, the maturity of our community in understanding sampling issues (Baltes and Ralph), and the associated power calculations, effect size measurements etc. derived from samples can always be improved (de Oliveira Neto et al., 2019).
+Finally, the maturity of our community in understanding sampling issues [^Baltes], and the associated power calculations, effect size measurements etc. derived from samples can always be improved [^Neto].

-There are also new, potentially useful tools for crowd-sourcing research, such as Mechanical Turk, or Prolific, but these tools are typically not used very often, and when they are, require careful study organization to prevent bias and flawed sampling.
+There are also new, potentially useful tools for crowd-sourcing research, such as Mechanical Turk, or Prolific, but these tools are typically not used very often, and when they are, require careful study organization to prevent bias and flawed sampling [^Danilova].
 Other communities, such as HCI and psychology, do have extensive knowledge of how to use these tools, but may not have similar expertise requirements of their subjects.

 ## Topics of Interest